Lewis lung carcinoma

-Lewis lung carcinoma is a tumor that spontaneously developed as an epidermoid carcinoma in the lung of a C57BL mouse.
+Lewis lung carcinoma is a hypermutated Kras/Nras–mutant cancer with extensive regional mutation clusters in its genome.
+A tumor that spontaneously developed as an epidermoid carcinoma in the lung of a C57BL mouse.
 It was discovered in 1951 by Dr. Margaret Lewis of the Wistar Institute and became one of the first transplantable tumors.

+Thirty-three deleterious mutations are present in 30 cancer genes including Kras, Nras, Trp53, Dcc, and Cacna1d.
+Cdkn2a and Cdkn2b are biallelically deleted from the genome.
+Five pathways (RTK/RAS, p53, cell cycle, TGFB, and Hippo) are oncogenically deregulated or affected.
+The major mutational processes in LLC include chromosomal instability, exposure to metabolic mutagens, spontaneous 5–methylcytosine deamination, defective DNA mismatch repair, and reactive oxygen species.
+Our data also suggest that LLC is a lung cancer similar to human lung adenocarcinoma.

 Models

 Syngeneic

 According to a 2015 review article, Lewis lung carcinoma is the only reproducible syngeneic lung cancer model, meaning that it is the only reproducible lung cancer model that utilizes a transplant that is immunologically compatible.
-Syngeneic models have proven to be useful in predicting clinical benefit of therapy in preclinical experiments.
+Syngeneic models have proven to be useful in predicting the clinical benefit of therapy in preclinical experiments.
 However, there has been criticism directed towards syngeneic model usage when attempting to translate therapies from another species to humans.
 For example, cancer therapies that exhibited promising results in mouse models can and have failed in clinical trials due to physiological differences in the activity of the targeted gene product.
 The activity of the mouse product did not translate to the activity of the human counterpart.